-If you have been furloughed or are currently working fewer hours than normal and have lots of time on your hands then maybe you fancy making your own blog or website?
+If you have been furloughed or are currently working fewer hours than normal and have lots of time, then maybe you fancy making your own blog or website.

 There are so many website builders about but I recommend either blogger or WordPress depending on your requirements.
 If you go with WordPress and have it self-hosted then you have the most flexibility in my opinion.

-Here are a few things you need to consider before you even start the set up of your blog or website.
+Here are a few things you need to consider before you even start the set-up of your blog or website.
 If you will be hoping to have products delivered to your address then finding the best home security for your needs is important to ensure parcels do not go astray when you are not home.